Why You Should Choose an Orthodontic Specialist

-Dr. Greg Greenberg discusses Do It Yourself Braces "DIY” Braces and Why You Should Choose an Orthodontic Specialist.
-Dr. Greenberg has been helping families with orthodontic care for over 25 years.
+Why you should choose an orthodontic specialist when contemplating getting dental braces is explained by Frisco orthodontist Dr. Greg Greenberg.
+Dr. Greenberg and our team at RxSmile Frisco Orthodontics have been helping families with orthodontic care for over 25 years.
 He is an active member in the American Association of Orthodontists (AAO) and Texas Association of Orthodontists (TAO).

 Dr. Greenberg and his orthodontic colleagues recommend that you choose an orthodontic specialist for braces rather than a general dentist who has only completed a condensed training program.
 Dr. Greenberg, an orthodontic specialist, has additional postdoctoral training in orthodontics.
 He received his certificate in orthodontics from Columbia University School of Dental and Oral Surgery, his Doctor of Dental Surgery (DDS) from Baylor College of Dentistry and his Bachelor of Science from Tulane University.